cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 Transactions
 ============
-The relationship between transactions and lifecycle depends on which method in the lifecycle is involved:
+The relationship between transactions and lifecycle depends on the method involved:

 - ``configure()`` No transactions